Battle of Hyderabad: Aftermath

-Following the British victory, and consequent annexation of the Sindh, troubles quickly arose.
+Following the British victory, and consequent annexation of Sindh, troubles quickly arose.
 Captain James Outram, who had been sent back to England following his posting in the Sindh, began to plead the case of the Amirs in England.
 Coupled with the new victory, stark criticism arose in England towards both Ellenborough and Napier, who wrote, pleading their own case and arguing over the details of their dealings with the Amirs.

-The authorities in England were not pleased with the annexation of the Sindh, and had in mind to restore the territory to the Amirs.
-However, thinking that the process of returning the Sindh to its original owners would be difficult and that the forced resignation of Ellenborough and Napier would cause further criticism from England, the ownerships of the Sindh would remain with the British.
+The authorities in England were not pleased with the annexation of Sindh, and had in mind to restore the territory to the Amirs.
+However, thinking that the process of returning Sindh to its former rulers would be difficult and that the forced resignation of Ellenborough and Napier would cause further criticism from England, the ownership of Sindh would remain with the British.
 The government in England did write to Napier and Ellenbourough, condemning the annexation and their actions.
 The actual province of Sindh was not as prosperous as Napier had hoped after capture, and for many years the British gained very little from its possession.